 The round robin concludes after the preliminary rounds; no elimination rounds are necessary.
 Qualifiers and alternates are determined first by total ballot count, and next by the winner of the head-to-head debate between two tied competitors.
-If a tie still exists, a runoff debate with an odd number of judges should be held between the tied competitors.
+If a two-way tie still exists, a runoff debate with an odd number of judges should be held between the tied competitors.
+If there is a three-way tie, two runoff debates will be held with the top-seeded tied entry receiving a bye in the first run-off round.
+Seeding for these run-off rounds will be determined by 1) Points dropping the highest and lowest, 2) Total points, 3) Coin flip.